ncalhoun1/Azure-SOC/README.md

 ## Metrics After Hardening / Security Controls

 The following table shows the metrics we measured in our environment for another 24 hours, but after we have applied security controls:
-Start Time 2023-03-18 15:37
+Start Time2023-05-07-2023 2:13:16 PM
-Stop Time	2023-03-19 15:37
+Stop Time	2023-05-08-2023 2:13:16 PM

 | Metric                   | Count
 | ------------------------ | -----
-| SecurityEvent            | 8778
+| SecurityEvent            | 589
-| Syslog                   | 25
+| Syslog                   | 24
 | SecurityAlert            | 0
 | SecurityIncident         | 0
 | AzureNetworkAnalytics_CL | 0

 ## Conclusion

-In this project, a mini honeynet was constructed in Microsoft Azure and log sources were integrated into a Log Analytics workspace.
-Microsoft Sentinel was employed to trigger alerts and create incidents based on the ingested logs.
-Additionally, metrics were measured in the insecure environment before security controls were applied, and then again after implementing security measures.
-It is noteworthy that the number of security events and incidents were drastially reduced after the security controls were applied, demonstrating their effectiveness.
+In this project, a mini honeynet was built in Microsoft Azure to gather logs in a Log Analytics workspace.
+Microsoft Sentinel was utilized to generate alerts and incidents based on these logs.
+Metrics were measured in the insecure environment before implementing security controls and again afterward.
+The implementation of security measures resulted in a significant reduction in security events and incidents, highlighting the effectiveness of the controls.

-It is worth noting that if the resources within the network were heavily utilized by regular users, it is likely that more security events and alerts may have been generated within the 24-hour period following the implementation of the security controls.
+It is important to acknowledge that if the network resources within the environment experienced substantial utilization by regular users, it is plausible that the implementation of security controls could have led to an increased number of security events and alerts during the subsequent 24-hour period.
+This is because the tightened controls might have triggered notifications for previously unnoticed or unauthorized activities, highlighting potential security risks that were previously overlooked.
 # Azure-SOC